AImarkdown/main/examples/Basic_Example.md

 ## Simple Memo Example

-> Description: Starting pointy for a simple app "MEMO Writer".
+> Description: Start of a basic `Memo Writer` app

 - type `/memo` to write a Memo

+- Code:

 - See actual ChatGPT session at: https://chat.openai.com/share/965fa701-5179-4a37-8946-a2b009819e4a